 - Responding: Understand the difference between suspicious or inappropriate interactions and allegations of abuse, and how to respond in ways that respect the rights of everyone while complying with the law.

 ALL parish volunteers 18 and over are required to take Called To Protect training.
 To arrange training for yourself, contact the Volunteer Coordinator in your parish.

 To book a Called To Protect Workshop for your parish, contact Lucy Kaakyo at 780-469-1010 ext.
 2134.
 Sessions are currently being conducted online via Zoom.

 - Safe Environment & Abuse Prevention – Self Assessment (PDF)

 - Safe Environment & Abuse Prevention Handbook (PDF)

 Upcoming Called to Protect Workshops

 Whenever a session is available, it will appear below.
-Please click on it for a registration link.
+Sessions are hidden after they become full, as there is no room for additional registrations.
+If a session is visible, please click on it for a registration link.

 |Wed, Jun 14||1:00 pm to 3:30 pm||Event Page|